livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

 <p>
  <p>

- Included in this download are summaries of every cell type, describing how the cell types differ between _C. elegans_ and _C. briggsae_.
-Below is an example plot for the ASG neuron:
+ The cell-type summaries avaliable in the cell_plots/ directory describe how the cell-types differ between _C. elegans_ and _C. briggsae_ using a variety of summary statistics.
+The description of what is included in these summaries are below with an example plot for the ASG neuron:

  1. The relative TPM of every gene in elegans and briggsae.
  2. A barplot of the cell type markers for that cell type using the WormCat gene categories as a descriptor.